RedeX100/c-programing-practice/README.md

 # c-programing-practice
-My c programming exercises and practice from book.
+My C programming exercises and practice from book.